Puzzle Center for Preschool, Pre-K, and Kindergarten

-The following skills can be developed when children put puzzles together:
+The following skills can be developed when young children put puzzles together:

 Puzzle Center Materials

-When it comes to puzzles there are two very important factors to consider – how sturdy the puzzles are and are they age appropriate.
-These are the puzzles that have withstood the tests of time (and little hands) in my Puzzle and Game Center.
+When it comes to using puzzles with young children, there are two very important factors to consider – how sturdy the puzzles are and the age of the children using them.
+These are the puzzles that have withstood the tests of time (and little hands) in my Puzzles and Games Center.

 Peg Puzzle – 2 years of age